 Gene Autry: Seminal Science Fiction Hero

 But the 1935 Saturday matinee serial, The Phantom Empire, one of Autry’s first forays into film, depicts him as exactly that.
-Starring as himself and singing in almost every one of the serial’s twelve episodes, Autry, and his sidekicks fight evil of a futuristic, subterranean and very low-budget kind.
+Starring as himself and singing in almost every one of the serial’s twelve episodes, Autry, and his sidekicks fight the evil of a futuristic, subterranean, and very low-budget kind.

 Featuring: The Scientific City of Murania